dbmcclain/Astronomy/README.md

 The CIP is usually designated by a unit vector, with Cartesian components X, Y, and Z. The Z axis points toward the GCRS Equatorial Pole for epoch J2000.0.
 This circular dance occurs atop an even larger, long term, circle in X and Y, not shown here, with period around 25,800 years.
 (Drawn to an aspect ratio of 1:1 so that X and Y show true relative deviations.)

 The small loops have a period of 1/2 year, while the larger oval has period 18.6 years.
-The motion proceeds in a clockwise direction, starting in J2000.0 at X=-5.4, Y=-5.8 arcsec.
+The motion proceeds in a clockwise direction, starting in J2000.0 at ΔX = -5.4, ΔY = -5.8 arcsec.

 ![Nutation](https://github.com/dbmcclain/Astronomy/assets/3160577/126294b8-a914-4f8b-bbd8-877a439a9de6)